Learning and Generalization in Overparameterized Normalizing Flows: Introduction

-\paragraph{Architectural variants for CNFs.} To resolve the non-convexity arising from using $a_r^2, w_r^2$ as parameters, we simply impose the constraints $a_r \geq \epsilon$ and $w_{r} \geq \epsilon$ for all $r \in [m]$ where $[m] = \{1, \ldots, m\}$.
-To solve this constrained optimization problem, we use projected SGD, which in this case incurs essentially no extra cost over SGD due to the simplicity of the constraints. \todo{Should we just say that pseudo-network with the square parameterization is non-convex.
-To solve this problem, we propose a constrained-optimization based formulation of CNF and use projected SGD to solve it and describe benefits of our variants.} In our experiments, this variation slightly \emph{improves} the training of NFs compared to the reparametrization approach mentioned above, and may be of a separate interest in practical settings.
+\textbf{Architectural variants for CNFs.} To resolve the non-convexity arising from using $a_r^2, w_r^2$ as parameters, we simply impose the constraints $a_r \geq \epsilon$ and $w_{r} \geq \epsilon$ for all $r \in [m]$ where $[m] = \{1, \ldots, m\}$.
+To solve this constrained optimization problem, we use projected SGD, which in this case incurs essentially no extra cost over SGD due to the simplicity of the constraints.
+In our experiments, this variation slightly \emph{improves} the training of NFs compared to the reparametrization approach mentioned above and may be of a separate interest in practical settings.

-\paragraph{Architectural variants for UNFs.} Similarly, for UNFs we identify two problems in the model of \cite{FrenchPaper} that make the theoretical analysis difficult.
+\textbf{Architectural variants for UNFs.} Similarly, for UNFs we identify two problems in the model of \cite{FrenchPaper} that make the theoretical analysis difficult.
 We resolve these as follows: (1) Change in numerical integration method.
 Instead of Clenshaw--Curtis quadrature method for numerical integration employed in \cite{FrenchPaper}, we use the simple rectangle quadrature.
 This change makes the model slightly slower (in our experiments, it typically uses twice as many samples and time to get similar performance).
 (2) Change in the base distribution.
 We use the exponential distribution as the base distribution instead of the standard Gaussian distribution.
 In experiments, this does not cause any changes in performance.
 Note that NFs require \textit{only} efficient sampling and density estimation from the base distribution but the Gaussian is far from the only distribution to have those properties.
-The use of the Gaussian as the base distribution is probably just a historical accident.

 Our results about these variants point to a dichotomy between these two classes of NFs: